 Customers’ requirements: To get their lunch boxes delivered between 1 and 2 p.m. (office lunchtime) and to get quality food.

-A Process Flow Chart may be drawn to show the flow of business from supplier to consumer.
+A Process Flow Chart may be drawn to show the business flow from supplier to consumer.

-- Measure: Now we need to convert the problem into measurable numbers.
+- Measure: Now, we need to convert the problem into measurable numbers.
 This may be the most challenging part of the roadmap.
-We need to quantify the problem and define the terms Defect, Opportunity, Unit and Metrics for the current problem.
+We need to quantify the problem and define the terms Defect, Opportunity, Unit, and Metrics for the current situation.

 We also need to decide how the data will be collected and establish a functional relationship between the problem and the data: Y=f(x)

 In our example, we can define the parameters as follows:

 Standard: Delivery of the lunch box to the customer’s hands between 12 and 1 o’clock.
 Defect: Reaching customer’s hands before 12 or after 1 o’clock.

 Data collection: The person who receives the lunchbox has to record the time of receipt every day and send a weekly report.

 Now, with the said data, a functional relationship has to be established.
 The data should prove a correlation between dwindling customers and delay in delivery exists.